firebase/friendlyeats-android/steps/index.lab.md

 <img src="img/a670188398c3c59.png" alt="a670188398c3c59.png"  width="263.21" />

 If you've made it this far, you have now built a fully functioning restaurant recommendation viewing app on Firestore!
 You can now sort and filter restaurants in real time.
-In the next few sections we posting reviews and security to the app.
+In the next few sections we'll add reviews to the restaurants and add security rules to the app.

 ## Organize data in subcollections